LogoLogo

 This function returns number of columns within specified DSET.

-In permissive mode (option mode = permissive), a non-existent DSET is considered equivalent to an existing empty DSET, and zero is returned.
+In mode (option mode = permissive), a non-existent DSET is considered equivalent to an existing empty DSET, and zero is returned.